beginning of content

 Is taking long-term pain-relief medicines dangerous?

-Regularly taking pain-relief medicines can be important in managing certain health conditions, such as rheumatoid arthritis.
+Regularly taking pain-relief medicines can be important in managing certain health conditions, such as arthritis.

-Your doctor or pharmacist can tell you about any side effects associated with your specific medicines.
-They can also recommend ways to help minimise any unwanted effects.
-This may involve taking a medicine at a particular time of day, or with food.
+Your doctor or pharmacist can tell you about any side effects associated with long-term use of your specific medicines.
+They can also recommend ways to help minimise any unwanted effects, for example, taking the medicine at a particular time of day.

-Some types of pain and health conditions, like chronic pain, may have non-medicine strategies that can help.
+Some types of pain and health conditions, such as chronic pain, may be managed together with non-medicine strategies.
 Talk to your doctor to see if these methods could help you.

 Do pain-relief medicines cause side effects?

 Most medicines can cause some unwanted effects.
-You might experience side effects even if you take your pain medicines exactly as your doctor recommends.
+You might have side effects even if you take your pain medicines exactly as your doctor prescribes.

-Some side effects can settle down after you have been taking the medicine for a while.
-Speak to your doctor or pharmacist before you stop taking your medicines or change your dosage, so you fully understand what to expect.
+Some side effects can resolve after you have been taking the medicine for a while.
+Speak to your doctor or pharmacist before stopping your medicine or changing the dose, so you understand what to expect.

-Other medicines, such as opioids, can cause serious side effects at any time during their use.
-This includes potentially life-threatening breathing problems.
+Opioids can cause serious side effects at any time during their use.
+This may include potentially life-threatening breathing problems.

-If you experience side effects that concern you, talk to your doctor or pharmacist as soon as possible.
+If you have side effects that concern you, talk to your doctor or pharmacist as soon as possible.
 Every medicine has its own list of possible side effects.
-More information about side effects of each medicine can be found in the consumer medicines information (CMI) leaflet in the package.
+More information about side effects of each medicine can be found in the Consumer Medicines Information (CMI) leaflet in the package.

 Can I become addicted to pain-relief medicines?